Setting the record straight.

 SENSE BC doesn’t advocate more speed and we are not a “pro-speed” nor an “anti-enforcement” lobby group.
 We argue for integrity in speed limits which don’t make scofflaws out of the reasonable and safe majority of drivers, and traffic laws which don’t unjustly punish people and empty the wallets of motorists.

-In 2014, the engineers were permitted to do their jobs without interference and – no surprise – it did mean higher limits (not higher speeds) in the case of some highways.
-Some highways – just 1,300 km of 9,100 km of the rural provincial highways reviewed.
+In 2014, the engineers at MOTI were permitted to do their jobs without interference and – no surprise – it did mean higher limits (not higher speeds) in the case of some highways.
+Some highways – just 1,300 km of 9,100 km of the rural provincial highways saw limits raised.

-The group of anti-motorists had plenty of cheerleaders in the stakeholder echo chamber as they always do, each one of them with a dog in the race.
-Every one of the historical group of stakeholders, which yield influence over what should be the domain of engineers without their interference, have something to gain financially and / or socially by ensuring speed limits continue to be politically meddled with.
+The group of anti-motorists had plenty of cheerleaders in the stakeholder echo chamber as they always do, each one of them seemingly with a dog in the race.
+Every one of the historical group of stakeholders, which yield influence over what should be the domain of engineers without the stakeholders’ interference, have something to gain financially and / or socially by ensuring speed limits continue to be meddled with politically.

 These people are out chasing squirrels on our dime.

-It’s a fantastic tax payer funded niche the group of cycling academics have carved for themselves.
+It’s a fantastic tax payer funded niche the group of cycling enthusiast academics have carved for themselves.

 Yet somehow to them it’s “strange” the only grassroots motorists’ (SENSE BC) representative was “invited” to be a stakeholder?
 SENSE BC’s never been “invited” to be a stakeholder btw; rather, we’ve scrapped our way in to nearly every conversation we’ve had with government.
 I guess in their eyes one only gets to be a stakeholder if you’re funded?

-In another interaction in the comments under the article, Dr. Carsley claimed there was never any pushback on Keep Right Except to Pass signage, road markings and legislation, when we challenged him on stakeholder anti-motorist bias and inaction on certain safety issues which had existed in the establishment stakeholder groups seemingly forever.
+In another interaction in the comments under his article, I challenged Dr. Carsley on what appears to be obvious stakeholder anti-motorist bias and their inaction on certain safety issues which had existed in the establishment stakeholder groups seemingly forever.
+Dr. Carsley claimed there was never any push back on Keep Right Except to Pass signage, road markings and legislation.

-The authors of these stories have an agenda, and it’s not to be the drivers’ friend.
+The authors of these types of stories seem to have an agenda, and it’s not to be the drivers’ friend.

 How do they plan to ensure compliance with their zero vision, unrealistic (and uneconomic) traffic laws you might ask?
 This is the same group of agitators looking for the return of Photo Radar 2.0 (a.k.a.
 Average Speed Cameras).
 Knowing that drivers drive according to the natural speed of the road, not some arbitrary sign (refer back to the negligible change in travel speeds in their report after raising limits), they are fully aware that automated enforcement will absolutely clobber motorists.
 For their unrealistic and unattainable vision of urban utopia it will be you and I, the average safe and reasonable BC motorist, who will be targeted.